Scriptception/Facet-Tag-Navigator/README.md

 - **Results page size**: How many results to show per page
 - **Show namespace headers**: Display namespace headers in the co-tags panel
 - **Start empty**: Don't show all files when no facets are selected (better performance)
+- **Excluded folders**: Select folders to exclude from indexing and results

 ---